 31. The Girl in the Box Series (Books 1-3) by Robert J. Crane

-If you are into sci-fi and adventure, The Girl in the Box might be right up your alley.
-The story revolves around Sienna Nealon, a 17-year-old girl who didn’t know she wad a “metahuman,” or someone who possesses superpowers.
+The Girl in the Box Series (Books 1-3) might be right up your alley if you are into science fiction and adventure.
+The story revolves around Sienna Nealon, a 17-year-old girl who didn’t know she was a “metahuman,” or someone who possesses superpowers.

 32. Stillhouse Lake by Rachel Caine

 How far are you willing to go to start a new life?
-This suspense thriller introduces us to Gwen Proctor, a warrior mom formerly known as Gina Royal.
+This suspense thriller, Stillhouse Lake introduces us to Gwen Proctor, a warrior mom formerly known as Gina Royal.

 The identity change is necessary because Gina’s charismatic but incarcerated husband, Mel, had a secret life as a serial killer.
 Now Gwen must do all she can to protect her children and herself from the evil unleashed by her husband.

 33. The Overdue Life of Amy Byler by Kelly Harms